Blue Baby Shower Punch with Rubber Ducks

 UPDATE: I’ve answered some of the questions that are asked about this ducky baby shower punch most often

 How Can I Make A Ducky Punch For a Girl?
-I get emails all the time asking “how to make this ducky punch pink for a girl”….but the whole point of the blue is for the water (not for boy/girl).
+I get emails all the time asking “how to make this ducky punch pink for a girl”….but the whole point of this blue punch is for the water (not for gender).
 Pink water would no longer look like ducks in a bath, it would look like ducks in pink punch.

 My Ducks Don’t Float: NOT ALL RUBBER DUCKS WILL FLOAT.
 I bought bathtub rubber duckies from the baby department.
 Make sure your rubber ducks float! and don’t forget to wash them in hot soapy water (or run them through the dishwasher) before placing them in the punch.

 Can’t find Blue Kool-Aid?
 Many people have a problem finding blue Kool-Aid.
 A reader used berry blue typhoon Hawaiian Punch, ginger ale, white grape juice and sherbet… NOTE: You Do NOT ADD SUGAR! (the Hawaiian Punch is sweetened so no more sugar is needed).

 What Do I Need To Make Blue Sherbet Punch Recipe

 FOR THIS RECIPE I RECOMMEND:

 LIKE THIS DUCKY BABY SHOWER PUNCH?
 PIN IT!

 - 1 packet blue, unsweetened Kool-Aid (Look for Blue Raspberry Lemonade)

 - 1 (2 liter) bottle Ginger Ale